Wanstead Park

 T – Over the next three months before the next ward panel meetings

-The ward priorities were discussed at the last ward panel meeting which took place on the 3rd December 2025.
-Residents reported of ASB and Drug use on NORTHUMBERLAND AVENUE and ST. GABRIELS CLOSE.
+The ward priorities were discussed at the last ward panel meeting which took place on the 11th March 2026.
+Residents reported of ASB and Drug use on around Northumberland Avenue, St. Gabriels Close, Clavering Road, Wanstead Park Ave and Queenswood Gardens.
 Targeted patrols will be conducted on hotpot areas to deter these activities.
-This priority will be reviewed at the next ward panel meeting on the 11th March 2026.
+This priority will be reviewed at the next ward panel meeting on the 10th June 2026.

 Extra patrols of the affected streets at the specific times they have been reported in a covert manner & high visibility patrols.
 Partnership working with the council to make residents aware of crime prevention tactics plus provide reassurance.